ShannonWetnight/gameshelf/README.md

 - Generates downloadable ZIP archives on demand
 - Serves a clean, modern UI over your local network

+### Project Philosophy
+GameShelf is designed to provide a straightforward, dependable, read-only LAN-based game library with minimal overhead.
+It avoids unnecessary dependencies and account systems, allowing you to maintain complete control over your offline collections.
+The major intended use case for GameShelf is to provide easy access to DRM-free game installers to a small number of local users (eg. 1-10 users in the same house) without the need for 1st/3rd-party installers and account logins.
 There are no databases, logins, analytics, or external dependencies unless you choose to enable optional cover-fetching (see [roadmap](https://github.com/ShannonWetnight/gameshelf/blob/main/ROADMAP.md#artwork-enhancements)).
 Drop your games into a folder, run GameShelf, and enjoy a clean local library.

 ## Features
 - Automatic folder indexing